 Why is it necessary to travel to another hospital in Manchester for this treatment?

 The Mohs surgeons for this region are Dr. Nick Telfer, Dr. Vindy Ghura, and Dr Vishal Madan.
-(Mr Leatherbarrow and Dr Telfer have been working closely together for over 20 years).
 They are Consultant Dermatological Surgeons based at the Dermatology Department of Salford Royal NHS Foundation Trust, Salford.
 They are among very few doctors in this country who have received specialist training in Mohs micrographic surgery.
 Their role in your management is to remove the tumour.
 Once this has been done you will transfer to the Face & Eye Clinic Manchester where you will undergo surgery for the reconstruction of the defect left by the Mohs surgery.
 This will normally take place the same day under “twilight anaesthesia“.